Search results for

 What does "LTE" mean on my phone?

 If you have a brand new phone, you might wonder what the LTE or LTE+ icon is on the top of the status bar on your phone screen.
-We’re here to answer your query in this article.
+In short, it refers to your phone establishing a data link with your carrier but it also offers a glimpse at the speeds you can expect.
+Here’s what LTE means and the various variations you might see in your phone’s status bar.

 QUICK ANSWER

-LTE on your phone means that your phone is connected to your carrier's LTE network.
-LTE lets you easily access the internet using your cellular data connection.
+LTE on your phone means that your phone is connected to your carrier's network for data transfer.
+While not as fast as the latest 5G networks, LTE allows you to easily access the internet at sufficient speeds for most tasks.

 JUMP TO KEY SECTIONS